Sint Maarten

-Sint Maarten ([sɪntˈmaːrtə(n)]) is a constituent country of the Kingdom of the Netherlands in the Caribbean.
-With a population of 41,486 as of January 2019 on an area of 34 km2, it encompasses the southern 44% of the divided island of Saint Martin, while the northern 56% of the island constitutes the French overseas collectivity of Saint Martin.
+Sint Maarten ([sɪntˈmaːrtə(n)]) is a constituent country of the Kingdom of the Netherlands located in the Caribbean region of North America.
+With a population of 58,477 as of June 2023 on an area of 34 km2, it encompasses the southern 44% of the divided island of Saint Martin, while the northern 56% of the island constitutes the French overseas collectivity of Saint Martin.
 Sint Maarten's capital is Philipsburg.
 Collectively, Sint Maarten and the other Dutch islands in the Caribbean are often called the Dutch Caribbean.

-Before 10 October 2010, Sint Maarten was known as the Island Territory of Sint Maarten (Eilandgebied Sint Maarten), and was one of six island territories (eilandgebieden) that constituted the Netherlands Antilles.
-Sint Maarten has the status of an overseas country and territory (OCT) and is not part of the European Union.
+Before 10 October 2010, Sint Maarten was known as the Island Territory of Sint Maarten (Eilandgebied Sint Maarten), and was one of six (from 1986 five) island territories (eilandgebieden) that constituted the Netherlands Antilles.
+Sint Maarten has the status of an EU overseas country; it is not part of the European Union, but is a member of the Overseas Countries and Territories Association.

 On 6 and 7 September 2017, the island was hit by Category 5 Hurricane Irma, which caused widespread and significant damage to buildings and infrastructure.

 Etymology

-The island was named by Christopher Columbus in honour of St Martin of Tours, as he first sighted it on the saint's feast day on 11 November 1493.
+Due to confusion on early maps, the island was accidentally confused with Nevis and given the name Christopher Columbus had originally given that island in honor of Saint Martin of Tours, when he first sighted Nevis on the saint's feast day on 11 November 1493.

 "Sint Maarten" is Saint Martin in Dutch.

 History

 Pre-colonial

-Sint Maarten had been inhabited by Amerindian peoples for many centuries, with archaeological finds pointing to a human presence on the island as early as 2000 BC.
+Sint Maarten had been inhabited by the Amerindian peoples for many centuries, with archaeological finds pointing to a human presence on the island as early as 2000 BC.
 These people most likely migrated from South America.
 The earliest identified group were the Arawak people who are thought to have settled around the period 800 BC – 300 BC.
-Circa 1300-1400 AD they began to be displaced with the arrival of Carib people.
+Circa 1300–1400 AD they began to be displaced with the arrival of the Kalinago people.